syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Splash Color
+## Action button splash color

-The [`actionButtonSplashColor`] property is used to specify the color of the ripple effect when the action button is tapped.
+The [`actionButtonSplashColor`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonSplashColor.html) property is used to specify the color of the ripple effect when the action button is tapped.

 {% tabs %}
 {% highlight Dart %}